Secrets to paying off a mortgage in 10 years

 She admits the thought of being stuck with a large payment at the end of the balloon loan made her nervous.

 The Johnsons immediately began paying an extra $110 a month toward the balloon loan’s principal, which they bumped up to an extra $350 a month in 2004.

-Later that year, they made a lump-sum payment of $4,000 and also upped their monthly payment to $512.
+Later that year, they made a lump sum payment of $4,000, and also increased their monthly payment to an extra $512 a month.